RouleThomas/Akizu_Lab/002_scRNAseq/005__Goldberg/labnote.md

 - *NOTE: I forget to LogNorm and Scale prior doing DEG; the `*_correct` are corrected + updated cluster name notbably PLI12 and PLI23 instead of MLI_1 MLI_2; all good.*

 - *NOTE: for p35; very weird, abnormally high number of DEGs and weird Volcano plot profile.
 Let's redo it.*

+- *NOTE: DESEQ2seurat need integer so I round the RNA$counts slot as it is decimal because of the soupX normalization*

+--> Wilcox method give very different result to poisson method...
+Tested DESEQ2 and XXX

 ## Comparison effect logNorm/ScaleData after integration